Memory

 manager figure out where to fetch the value for you.

-You could also directly access the entire local store object using memory.local
+Even though you could directly access the entire local store object using memory.local

 - or a value at memory.local.someValue